SC to hear plea seeking release of Rohingya refugees detained in J&K on March 25

 Over 150 refugees remain detained in a prison in Jammu after allegedly being found without valid documents.

-The Supreme Court on Thursday agreed to hear a plea seeking release of over 150 Rohingya refugees who were sent to a holding centre in Jammu after they were found to be without valid documents, the Hindustan Times reported.
-The plea seeking directions to restrain the Centre from deporting them back to Myanmar will be heard on March 25.
+The Supreme Court on Thursday agreed to hear a plea seeking the release of over 150 Rohingya refugees who were detained earlier this month and sent to a holding centre in Jammu after they were found to be without valid documents, the Hindustan Times reported.
+The plea seeking directions to restrain the Centre from deporting them to Myanmar will be heard on March 25.

 A bench headed by Chief Justice of India SA Bobde asked Solicitor General Tushar Mehta to provide the Centre’s response on the matter.